Widespread interest in adopting baby found abandoned in a cardboard box on New Year’s Eve

 The child, known as Teshawn, continues to be in good health and remains in the care of the Office of Children’s Services, according to Alaska State Troopers.

-Multiple agencies across the state, including the Office of Children’s Services, Beacon Hill and Alaska State Troopers have confirmed that they have been contacted numerous times by families and individuals interested in adopting the baby.
+Multiple agencies across the state, including the Office of Children’s Services, Beacon Hill and Alaska State Troopers, have confirmed they have been contacted numerous times by families and individuals interested in adopting the baby.

 Los Angeles resident Shada Shariatzadeh said she contacted the Alaska Office of Children’s Services after reading the story in a national news publication last week.